jomeno/hoteloverstay/README.md

     <code>dotnet run</code>

 # Tests
-To run unit tests
+To run the unit tests
-<code>cd</code> into the Tests project and run the following command
+<code>cd</code> into the Tests project and run the following command:

 <code>dotnet test</code>